Choose how to make your payment

 Check your bank account statements regularly to make sure that the correct amount of money (whether a direct debit instalment or other payment) has been debited from your account by the due date

-Contact the Finance Team in Registry immediately about any discrepancies or inaccuracies.
+Contact the Finance Team immediately about any discrepancies or inaccuracies.

 Student Finance Tuition Fee Task